Course Start Date

-The nationally accredited Certificate II in Auslan is designed for those who would like to communicate with deaf family, friends or community members.
-You will learn basic signing skills and the cultural values of the deaf community from teachers who are actively part of the deaf community.
+The nationally accredited Certificate II in Auslan will help you communicate with deaf family, friends or community members.
+You will learn basic signing skills and the cultural values of the Deaf community from teachers who are actively part of the Deaf community.

 LEARN NEW SKILLS